Parallel Residual Bi-Fusion Feature Pyramid Network for Accurate Single-Shot Object Detection: Introduction

-The proposed PRB-FPN is simple, efficient, and suitable for generic object detection for multiple object classes, sizes (small, mid, and large).
-We will show in $\S$~4 that our approach is well generalizable in combining with mainstream backbones.
-It can run in real-time and is easily deployable to work on edge devices.
-The main contributions of this paper are summarized in the following:
+The proposed PRB-FPN is simple, efficient, and suitable for generic object detection for multiple object classes and sizes (small, mid, and large).
+We will show in Section~\ref{sec:results} that our approach is generalizable in combining with mainstream backbones including Pelee~\cite{wang2018pelee} and DarkNet53~\cite{YOLOv3}.
+It can run in real-time and is easily deployable to edge devices.
+Main contributions of this paper are summarized in the following:

-\begin{itemize}[leftmargin=16pt] \item We propose a new Parallel Residual Bi-Fusion Feature Pyramid Network (PRB-FPN) that can fuse both deep and shallow feature layers in parallel for fast and accurate one-shot object detection.
+\begin{itemize} \item We propose a new Parallel Residual Bi-Fusion Feature Pyramid Network (PRB-FPN) that can effectively fuse both deep and shallow feature layers in parallel for fast and accurate one-shot object detection.

 \item The parallel design of PRB-FPN makes it well-suited for detecting objects in both small and large sizes with higher accuracy.